daubli/NdiMonitor/README.md

 # NdiMonitor

-Android App to view [NDI®](http://ndi.tv/)-Stream on a mobile phone.
+Android App to view an [NDI®](http://ndi.tv/)-Stream on a mobile phone.

+# State of this project

+This app is in a very early development phase.
+Therefore it is not fully tested.
+It is possible that the app does not work stable and that there are some ui or- performance glitches.

 # License